Ununnilium/nav_rally_controller/Readme.md

 Ground –) must be connected to one of the "GND" pins.
 The ground side od the buttons/switches, of the 5V converter and GND of ESP32 must all be connected to the motorcycle's ground, e.g. with a ring connector to the battery or frame.

-1. drill a hole big enough for the etehrnet cable
+1. Drill a hole big enough for the ethernet cable
-2. cut around 20cm of the ethernet cable, remove a few millimeters of the insulation and pull it through the hole into the case
+2. Cut around 20cm of the ethernet cable, remove a few millimeters of the insulation and pull it through the hole into the case
 3. Tin-coat the wires, and if the ESP32 has pins soldered, tin-coat the needed pins
 4. Solder the wires to the pins.
 I recommend to use the brown or blue wire for ground.
 The other colours do not matterm, just use pins between 13-33 or 4 or 5, e.g. <img src="img/drawing.svg" width="800"/>
 5. Shorten the other part of the ethernet cabel to the desired length and solder it to the switch unit.
 Heat shrinking connectors are very convenient for this.